sdmx-twg/vtl/meetings/2024/may_9-10_salamanca.md

   - Enable versioning
   - Easily manage releases (current + previous easily reachable
   - Envisaged outputs are HTML github pages ) and PDF
-- Docs sources should be readable in github to ease changes tracing --> **YES**
+- Docs sources should be readable in github to ease changes tracing including diagrams if possible --> **YES**
-  - … including diagrams if possible
-- Examples in the reference guide (vtl code, input and output datasets and structures) should be easily consumed by VTL engines for testing , to ensure alignment with specs and implementations  --> **YES**
+- Examples in the reference guide (vtl code, input and output datasets and structures) should be easily consumed by VTL engines for testing, to ensure alignment with specs and implementations  --> **YES**
 - Current documentation has to be massively migrated to new format (use pandoc for raw starting point  --> **YES**
 - Automatic translations --> **NO**